valtimo-platform/valtimo-documentation/using-valtimo/document/automatic-task-assignment.md

 ## Limitations

 * Only tasks that the user has access to (user has the required role) are assigned to the case assignee.
-* Tasks already loaded on a Dossier Detail page do not automatically show the new assignment.
+* Tasks already loaded on a dossier detail page do not automatically show the new assignment.
 A component reload (switching tabs or reload the page) is required to see the up-to-date assignee in the task modal.